Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Colour code tilings

-Suitable tilings can be obtained directly using the Wythoff construction.
-This approach has been introduced in \cite{vuillot2022quantum} to define hyperbolic colour codes and pin codes.
-Consider the triangle group $\Delta(p,q,t)$.
-We obtain the desired colour code tiling by placing a vertex in the middle of a fundamental triangle and extending half-edges to the mid-points of the reflection lines (the sides of the fundamental triangle), see \Cref{fig:wythoff}.
-If $1/p+1/q+1/t < 1$ then we obtain a colour code tiling of the hyperbolic plane.
-Note that when~$\Gamma \subset \Delta(p,q,t)$ only contains elements consisting of an even number of reflections, the resulting surface is orientable and the graph of the tiling is bipartite.
+When~$\Gamma \subset \Delta(p,q,t)$ only contains elements consisting of an even number of reflections, the resulting surface is orientable and the graph of the tiling is bipartite.
 This is because every vertex is labelled by an element of the reflection group $h\in \Delta(p,q,t) / \Gamma$ and, assuming that $\Gamma$ contains only even parity elements, the assignment of a parity to each $h$ is well-defined.
-See \Cref{fig:wythoff}, where the parity of reflections of vertices are given by the colour black and white.
+An example of such a finite tiling (of the Bolza surface) is given in \Cref{fig:wythoff}, where the parity of reflections of vertices are given by the colour black and white.